RegelWerk – Rules and Commitment in Higher Education – What Effect Do They Have?

-RegelWerk focuses on the institutional framework of higher education as defined by admission criteria and the rules set out in study and examination regulations.
-The term rules refers to all agreements between students and universities that involve mutual rights and obligations.
-Within the framework of the extensive university autonomy in Germany, universities can influence the degree of commitment in studies by shaping these regulations.
+RegelWerk focuses on the institutional framework conditions of studying, as defined by admission criteria and the rules of study and examination regulations.
+In this context, rules are understood to mean all agreements between students and the university that are associated with mutual rights and obligations.
+Within the framework of extensive university autonomy in Germany, universities can control the binding nature of studies by designing the regulations.

-Commitment can take two forms: On the one hand, the university makes binding offers to students; on the other hand, it demands commitment from students regarding academic progress and success.
-A high level of governmental and institutional regulation—such as obligations related to exams and academic advising—implies a high level of commitment for students.
-Conversely, a low level of commitment is associated with greater student autonomy, for example through regulations that offer more choices.
+Bindingness can go in two directions: On the one hand, the university makes binding offers to students; on the other hand, it demands bindingness from students with regard to their study progress and success.
+A high degree of state and university regulation with regard to examinations and counseling, e.g., regulations in the form of obligations, goes hand in hand with a high level of commitment on the part of students, while a low level of commitment is associated with greater student autonomy, e.g., regulations in the form of options.

 Publications